MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-reporting-server.md

 2. Open the Command Prompt window by using the **Run as Administrator** option.

-3. Change the path to where the Operations Manager **setup.exe** file is located, and run the following command.
+3. Change the path to where the Operations Manager **Setup.exe** file is located, and run the following command.
 Keep this parameter information in mind:

     - The `/ManagementServer` parameter is required only when you're installing reporting on a server that isn't a management server.
     - The `/SRSInstance` parameter is the name of the local SSRS instance; for example, `SSRS`.